gustydev/calculadora/README.md

-# calculadora
+# Calculator
-Calculadora feita com HTML, Javascript e CSS
+A web calculator, made with HTML, CSS and JavaScript.